 Being at the 6 month relationship mark is a big achievement.
 It shows that you’ve worked with each other and have grown in the relationship.
 If you have gone through the typical 6 month relationship problems and have still decided that what you have is worth fighting for then, congratulations!
 We are so happy for you.

 But a lot happens after 6 months into a relationship.
 Think of it this way: you’re about to begin a new chapter in your relationship.
-There are going to be a lot of new changes in expectations, behavior, communication.
-So, here are a few things you can expect going forward:
+There are going to be a lot of new changes in expectations, behavior, and communication.
+Shazia sheds light on all the things you can expect:

 Now that you’ve become comfortable with each other, a lot of personal secrets might begin to surface.
 We all know that past traumas can lead to a lot of troubles with trust and intimacy.
 Abusive relationships or a traumatic childhood can create problems in your relationship moving forward.
 After dating someone for 6 months, you might actually begin to notice these.

 Ahh, the classic struggle dawns upon the two of you.
 The struggle of should one say “I love you” or not?
 Honestly, there is no right answer to this question.
 Those three little words only work when you actually feel them.
 If you are in a 6 month relationship, but you still haven’t said it, it’s absolutely fine.
-This is the last thing that you want to force yourself to do with another person.
+They might or might not signify relationship doubts after 6 months, but this is the last thing that you want to force yourself to do with another person.
 It shouldn’t be said out of obligation either.
 You should say it when you’re ready and feeling it.

 Having said this, if you’re in that weird position where you want to say “I love you”, but don’t know if it’s too soon or not?
 Then the 6 month mark is your cue!
 If you’ve been waiting for the perfect moment then your 6 month relationship anniversary is actually a pretty good time.
 You’ve been together long enough now, there’s a good chance that your partner’s already said “I love you” to you.
 If you’re still not ready to say the magical words, then you might want to think about what’s holding you back.